warwicklearningsystems/availability_week/README.md

 Defines the label for the `date`, used when the 'availability criteria' is displayed.
 For the purposes of this plugin the expectation is that the label will be **Week 1**, **Week 2** etc, but this is not mandatory and the user has the flexibility to give any label of their choosing.

 #### academic_year
 The value is expected to be specified in **yy/yy format**.
 This is an important property as it used to determine the restriction options.
-The value is used in the pattern match against the course->fullname or course->shortname properties, a successful match results in the option being made available.
+The value is used in the pattern match against the $course::fullname or $course::shortname properties, a successful match results in the option being made available.

 #### date
 The actual date, specified in **Y-m-d format**, that will be used in the condition to determine the availability of the activity/resource.
 This is the most important property which the other properties supplement.